-The climate of China is very diverse and can vary significantly from one location to another.
-Wind currents from both the Arctic north and the Pacific east influence the climate throughout the year.
+the climate throughout the year.
 For example, parts of eastern China experience heavy rain during the monsoon season (a season when prevailing winds bring heavy rains) in the summer.
 This heavy rain can cause devastating floods.
 China's climate is overall cooler in the north and becomes warmer and more tropical the further south and east you are.
 As you know, the Gobi Desert and the Taklamakan Desert are located in the northern and western parts of China.
 That part of China naturally has a desert climate.
+Other parts of northern and western China have has a desert climate.
 Other parts of northern and western China have climates that are more moderate, and some farming is possible.
 In the eastern parts of China, you would find a climate similar to that of Georgia-humid subtropical.
 These areas are where most of the farming in China takes place.